sindresorhus/awesome-nodejs/readme.md

 - [nodebots](http://nodebots.io) - Robots powered by JavaScript.
 - [node-module-boilerplate](https://github.com/sindresorhus/node-module-boilerplate) - Boilerplate to kickstart creating a node module.
 - [generator-nm](https://github.com/sindresorhus/generator-nm) - Scaffold out a node module.

+## Community

+### Events

+- [Live help hangouts](http://start.thinkful.com/node/) - Bring questions and pair with other node developers in a live group hangout.
+Hear about the challenges other developers are running into, or screenshare your own code with the group for feedback.

+### Chat rooms

+- [nodeslackers.io](http://nodeslackers.io) - A real-time discussion place for literally anything Node.js with over 500 members.

 ## Contribute